AdobeDocs/aem-forms-automated-conversion-service.en/help/using/extending-the-default-meta-model.md

 ### Keyword-based search to apply properties to generated adaptive form fields {#keywordsearch}

-Automated Forms Conversion service performs a keyword search on the source form during conversion.
+Automated Forms Conversion service (AFCS) performs a keyword search on the source form during conversion.
 After filtering the fields that meet the search criteria, the conversion service applies the properties defined for those fields in the meta-model to the generated adaptive form fields.

 Keywords are referenced using the **aem:affKeyword** property.